Ricci flow, Killing spinors, and T-duality in generalized geometry: Ricci flow and the Killing spinor equations

 We can take $\alpha=1$ and integrate over $M$ to conclude that $H=0$ and $d\phi=0$.
 Finally, using the first equation in \eqref{eq:killingexp} it follows that $\nabla^g \eta = 0$.
 The converse is trivial, by taking the standard Courant algebroid $E = T \oplus T^*$ with $H = 0$ and $div$ the Riemannian divergence (see \eqref{eq:divergenceex}). \end{proof}

 An alternative treatment of special holonomy metrics using generalized geometry can be found in the work of Witt \cite{Witt}, via the study of $G \times G$-structures on exact Courant algebroids.
 In this alternative approach, a special holonomy metric is regarded (point-wise) as a diagonal structure $G \subset G \times G \subset O(n,n)$.
 We note however that an arbitrary Courant algebroid isomorphism may destroy the diagonal property, producing a general $G \times G$-structure.
 To the knowledge of the author, the Killing spinor equations \eqref{eq:killingexp} provide the first known `embedding' of special holonomy metrics onto generalized geometry.
 We will see some potential applications of this result in the next section.

-In the case that $\varphi$ is closed but not exact (see Example \ref{example:dirac}) there are interesting solutions of the Killing spinor equations \eqref{eq:killing} in exact Courant algebroids, with $H \neq 0$ and $\varphi \neq 0$.
-An example has been provided in ongoing joint work of the author with Shahbazi, where it is proved that the Boothby hermitian metric in a complex Hopf surface is a solution.
-In this case, the $1$-form $\varphi$ in \eqref{eq:LCpureex} is given by the closed Lee form of the hermitian structure.
+In the case that $\varphi$ is closed but not exact (see Example \ref{example:dirac}) there are interesting solutions of the Killing spinor equations \eqref{eq:killing} in exact Courant algebroids, with $H \neq 0$ and $\varphi \neq 0$ \cite{grts}.

-More generally, for transitive Courant algebroids obtained by reduction, it has been proved in \cite{grt} that the system \eqref{eq:killing} corresponds (essentially) to the Strominger system of partial differential equations.
-We postpone any further explanation about this interesting subject to Section \ref{subsec:transitive}, where we will study the behaviour of the Strominger system under T-duality.
+More generally, for transitive Courant algebroids obtained by reduction, it has been proved in \cite{grt} that the system \eqref{eq:killing} corresponds to the Hull-Strominger system of partial differential equations (in the sense of \cite{GF2018,grts}).
+We postpone any further explanation about this interesting subject to Section \ref{subsec:transitive}, where we will study the behaviour of these equations under T-duality.

 \begin{remark} In low dimensions, the equations \eqref{eq:killingexp} are equivalent to the \emph{killing-spinor equations} in compactifications of the common sector of ten-dimensional supergravity \cite{FrIv}, which may serve as motivation for our name.
 This particular way of writting the equations--which seems to be crucial for the relation with generalized geometry--was first considered in \cite{GrMPrTo} in the context of type II supergravity (in order to obtain an expression which is half-independent of the Ramond-Ramond fields). \end{remark}